 Scale It Back

 If you feel that the traditional route of an in-person gathering is still the best way of organizing an intervention, limit the number of group members to a safe and acceptable amount to account for social distancing within the location you choose.
 The reality is that intervention groups should be limited to close loved ones, so limiting the number of people involved to a few family members and close friend makes sense in all contexts.
 No matter how many people you have at the meeting, wear a mask.

 Take It Outside

 Consider the health climate of your current location when organizing an intervention during the COVID-19 pandemic.
-If you’re living in a state like Florida or Texas, where cases continue to spread, consider having your intervention outside to limit exposure and the likelihood of transmission.
+If you’re living in a state like Florida or Texas (Austin Detox Center, Austin Treatment Center and Austin Rehab Center), where cases continue to spread, consider having your intervention outside to limit exposure and the likelihood of transmission.